ghorbani-mohammad/Crawler-Framework/README.md

   cd crawler-framework
   docker-compose up
 ```
-- For production we can use ```docker-compose -f docker-compose-prod.yml up```.
+- For production you can use ```docker-compose -f docker-compose-prod.yml up```.
-- We used gunicorn to served the requests.
+- I've used gunicorn to served the requests.
-- For serving static files, we've used Nginx.
+- For serving static files, I've used Nginx.
 Checkout crawler_api_nginx.conf configuration.
+- I've used selenium hub(grid) to provide multiple browser session at same time.

 ---
 ### Crawler Framework